The best new non-alcoholic wines, beers and spirits for 2026

 Oddbird

-GSM wine is named for the three grape varieties – Grenache, Syrah and Mourvèdre – it’s made from, and it’s known for its complex red fruit flavours and medium to heavy-bodied taste.
-Scandinavian wine-producer Oddbird debuted their 2020 non-alcoholic GSM vintage in spring 2023.
-This silky, dry non-alcoholic red wine is produced in the Saint-Chinean region in France.
+GSM wine is named for the three grape varieties it’s made from: Grenache, Syrah and Mourvèdre.
+It’s known for complex red fruit flavours and medium to heavy-bodied taste.
+This silky, dry non-alcoholic red wine from the Scandinavian wine-producer Oddbird is produced in the Saint-Chinean region in France.

 A bottle of rosé wine